 I suffered from allergies year-round, not just seasonally.
 I was desperate to find a solution and I’ve followed the schedule outlined by my doctor.

-If you’re tired of suffering then you should consider SCIT immunotherapy.
-Allergy shots are effective and they can help you, but you must find a reputable allergist and commit to the schedule.
+If you’re tired of suffering then consider SCIT immunotherapy.
+Allergy shots are effective and they can help you, but take time to find a reputable allergist and commit to the schedule.